ppmov/missing-reference-tool/README.md

 # Missing Reference Unity Tool
-This tool finds for all missing references in Unity Project and displays the results in separate window.
+This tool finds all missing references in Unity Project and displays the results in separate window.